pietrzad/CV/README.md

 # CV
-- :smiley: Welcome to my CV repository!
+- Welcome to my CV repository! :smiley:
-- :wink: Here you can find all neccesary infromation about my experience and skills
+- Here you can find all necessary information about my experience and skills :wink: